VakhoKontridze/VCore/Documentation/Network Requests with Gateways.md

 #### Solution

-To reduce redundancy in code, still utilize Swift's built-in `JSONDecoder` without overcomplicating entity objects with excessive nesting, we can implement two methods:
+To reduce redundancy in code, still utilize Swift's built-in `JSONDecoder` without overcomplicating output objects with excessive nesting, we can implement two methods:

 - One method for handling the response object and mapping it to a throwable `Error` type
 - Another method for processing the data object and extracting the nested data component